CU-ADCL/CU-DMU-Materials/technology_instructions.md

 JuliaPro provides a more integrated download of Julia with the Juno IDE included.
 However since we will be using packages from the [SISL registry](https://github.com/sisl/Registry), some additional configuration may be required (see e.g. https://github.com/JuliaPOMDP/POMDPs.jl/issues/249).

 ### Jupyter Notebooks

+[Jupyter](https://en.wikipedia.org/wiki/Project_Jupyter) notebooks can be useful for showing results alongside code - e.g. for homework submissions.
+Starter code for assignments will be provided in this format.
+To use Jupyter with Julia, install the [IJulia package](https://github.com/JuliaLang/IJulia.jl).

 ### Python